 - A. A nonconforming structure is any existing structure which does not conform to the structure regulations of this Code for the zoning district in which such nonconforming structure is located, as a result of either (1) the adoption or amendment of this Code, or (2) a final county administrative or judicial decision precluding Boulder County from enforcing this Code specific to a structure on the basis of estoppel, laches, or waiver. - 1.
-For the purposes of these regulations, structure(s) with Existing Floor Area as of [EFFECTIVE DATE] that exceed the zoning district Residential Floor Area maximum shall not be considered Nonconforming Structures.
+For the purposes of these regulations, structure(s) with Existing Floor Area as of May 13, 2025 that exceeds the zoning district Residential Floor Area maximum shall not be considered Nonconforming Structures.

-4-1201 Appeals to the Board of Adjustment
+Article 4-1200 Board of Adjustment